General Bourgin-Yang theorems: Introduction

-On the other hand, we were motivated by a recent exposition of various guises of the topological Tverberg theorem by Blagojevi{\'c} and Ziegler \cite{BZ}.
-Its prime power version states that for any continuous map $\Delta_N \to \mathbb{R}^m$, $N \geq (m+1)(p^k-1)$, there exist $p^k$ points in pairwise disjoint faces of the standard $N$-simplex $\Delta_N$ that are mapped to the same point of $\mathbb{R}^m$.
-We estimate the dimension of the set of such points in terms of the difference between $N$ and $(m+1)(p^k-1)$, hence obtaining a Bourgin--Yang version of the topological Tverberg theorem.
+We were also motivated by a recent exposition of various guises of the topological Tverberg theorem by Blagojevi{\'c} and Ziegler \cite{BZ}.
+Its prime power version states that for any continuous map $\Delta_N \to \mathbb{R}^m$ with $N \geq (m+1)(p^k-1)$ there exist $p^k$ points in pairwise disjoint faces of the standard $N$-simplex $\Delta_N$ that are mapped to the same point of $\mathbb{R}^m$.
+We estimate the dimension of the set of such points in terms of the difference between~$N$ and $(m+1)(p^k-1)$, hence obtaining a ``Bourgin--Yang version'' of the topological Tverberg theorem.

 Our paper is similar in spirit to that of Volovikov \cite{Volovikov3}.
-Namely, he defines a numerical $G$-index $i'$ and then derives an ``abstract'' version of the Bourgin--Yang theorem,
+Namely, he defines a numerical $G$-index $i'$ and then derives an ``abstract'' Bourgin--Yang theorem,

 We proceed similarly, with $i'$ replaced with the $(\mathcal{A}, h^*, I)$-length $\ell$ defined by Bartsch~\cite{Bartsch}.
 The main difference is that we concentrate our efforts on relating $\ell$ to more familiar invariants (such as cohomological or covering dimension) in order to obtain results which resemble the statement of the classical Bourgin--Yang theorem as closely as possible, while Volovikov opts to apply his index to a variety of other problems.
 As far as applications go, we restrict attention to estimating the size of coincidence sets of maps $X \to \mathbb{R}^m$.